 C. Cruise-Only Holidays plus other services arranged by your travel agent or tour operator

-You may book a Celebrity Cruises cruise-only holiday in conjunction with other services (such as flights, on shore accommodation and/or ground transfers) which are arranged or provided by a travel agent or tour operator (‘travel organizer’) with whom you book.
-In this situation, your contract for your entire holiday including the cruise and all other such services and arrangements will be with your travel organizer and not us.
+You may book a Celebrity Cruises cruise-only holiday in conjunction with other services (such as flights, on shore accommodation and/or ground transfers) which are arranged or provided by a travel agent or tour operator (‘travel organiser’) with whom you book.
+In this situation, your contract for your entire holiday including the cruise and all other such services and arrangements will be with your travel organiser and not us.
 Your holiday will not be protected by our ATOL or ABTA membership.
-Instead, you must check that your travel organizer has their own ATOL (if your holiday includes any flight(s)) or other appropriate financial security arrangements to protect all monies you pay to that organizer for your holiday and to repatriate you if already abroad (if applicable) in the event of their insolvency.
+Instead, you must check that your travel organiser has their own ATOL (if your holiday includes any flight(s)) or other appropriate financial security arrangements to protect all monies you pay to that organiser for your holiday and to repatriate you if already abroad (if applicable) in the event of their insolvency.

-You should receive a confirmation invoice and an ATOL Certificate if your holiday includes flights issued by the travel organizer showing that they are responsible for providing all elements of your holiday.
+You should receive a confirmation invoice and an ATOL Certificate if your holiday includes flights issued by the travel organiser showing that they are responsible for providing all elements of your holiday.

 For further information visit the appropriate websites:

 Celebrity Cruises policies and procedures are constantly evolving.
 At the time of printing, all details listed in this brochure were correct.
 Please note: The information and prices shown in this brochure may have changed by the time you come to book your holiday.
 Whilst every effort is made to ensure the accuracy of the brochure and prices at the time of printing, regrettably errors do occasionally occur.
 You must therefore ensure that you check all details of your chosen holiday with your travel agent, or with us direct, at the time of booking.
 We shall notify you and seek your consent prior to confirming your booking of any variation in any published booking terms, including changes to your deposit or cost of travel.

 5.15.
 Common interest groups and immersion sailings